 The teaching of Physical Education is based on the belief that this area makes a significant contribution to the growth and development of each individual through an extensive range of activities.

 The principal aim is to create an environment in which sport is seen as an essential and enjoyable part of education.
 In this way, the skills learnt will allow students to pursue varied sporting interests at school, University and beyond, with participation becoming the norm throughout life.
+We aim to engage and challenge all pupils to be their best self through a breadth and depth of sports and physical activities.
+Sport, PE and physical activity has the capacity to enrich lives, by building physical and mental health, and boosting academic achievement.
+Whilst we all like to win, and it is motivating to do so, our primary aim as educators is to increase emotional resilience through sport, as well as promoting proactivity and enjoyment.

 Autumn (Term 1)